 And while we do believe virtual events are here to stay in some way shape or form, as our “new normal” continues to evolve, it’s important to keep in mind how you can leverage what you are building now in the future when live events are back on and flourishing.
 Afterall, in person events are still one of the best ways to truly connect with your audience.
 So, how can you leverage a virtual events platform to extend your reach to complement your live event experiences?
 We have some thoughts on that as well, but we'll save that for the next time!

 It's important to note that you’re not in this alone.
-There are plenty of virtual platforms and experts in digital experiences, including our own ExperiDigital ™️ team, who can support you in developing and carrying out a virtual engagement strategy that’s appropriate for your brand, yet enables your virtual audience to explore and engage with your content in unique and novel ways.
+There are plenty of virtual platforms and experts in digital experiences, including MSM's new virtual event platform, LiVi.
+Led by our ExperiDigital ™️ team, we can support you in developing and carrying out a virtual engagement strategy that’s appropriate for your brand, yet enables your virtual audience to explore and engage with your content in unique and novel ways.
 We're here to chat and show you what’s possible in virtual experiences.